ScHc4043/bmautostartbot/README.md

-# Discord Bot for Console Application Management
+# Discord Bot for Binmaster

-This repository contains a Node.js application that manages a console application via a Discord bot.
-The bot can start, stop, and exit the console application using slash commands in Discord.

 ## Features

 - **Start Console App**: Launches the specified console application (`binmaster-auction-win.exe`).
 - **Stop Console App**: Terminates the running console application.
 - **Exit Node.js Application**: Gracefully exits the Node.js application and logs out the bot.
+- **Logging**: Gets the output from Binmaster and sends it to the webhook.
+- **HideConsole**: A utility to hide the console window for Node.js applications.

 ## Prerequisites

 - **Node.js**: Ensure you have Node.js installed.
 You can download it from [nodejs.org](https://nodejs.org/).
 - **Discord Bot Token**: You need a bot token from Discord to use this bot.
 - **Discord Webhook URL**: You need a webhook URL to send messages.
+- **Visual Studio**: Required to build `HideConsole`.
+Alternatively, you can download a pre-built version from the releases section.

 ## Getting Started